Back to Blog

 Python's standard library has smtplib for sending emails.
 It works.
 It's also verbose, handles errors poorly, and leaves you managing SMTP connections, TLS, and deliverability yourself.

 This guide covers the practical approach: using email API providers that handle delivery infrastructure so you can focus on your app.
 Working examples for Django, Flask, FastAPI, and standalone scripts.
+We also have dedicated, in-depth guides for Django, Flask, and FastAPI.
 All code uses type hints and modern Python patterns.

 smtplib vs API Providers